zeinabaamer777/Digi-vision-workspace/README.md

 ##### Table of Contents

-1 shared library that contains shared modules, guards, interceptors, toastr that will be used in the projects.
+* 1 shared library that contains shared modules, guards, interceptors, toastr that will be used in the projects.
-2 projects (admin, portal) that will use shared library
+* 2 projects (admin, portal) that will use shared library

-## Headers

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.3.